stellar/slingshot/zkvm/docs/utreexo.md

 Normalization consists of the following:

 1. All marked items and subtrees with only-deleted items are actually removed.
-2. Remaining intermediate nodes are re-organized to form new perfect binary trees.
+2. Remaining intermediate nodes are re-organized to form new perfect binary trees:
+	* From lowest to highest order `k`, the forest is scanned left-to-right.
+	* Each second `k`-tree is merged with the preceding `k`-tree, replacing it with a new `k+1`-tree.
+	* If there is only one `k`-tree left, it is left as-is.
-3. For each _watched item_, a new merkle proof is extracted from the trees.
+3. A _catch-up tree_ is extracted from the new forest.
 4. Each tree is pruned, leaving only the merkle roots in the accumulator.

-After normalization, every proof against the previous state of the accumulator becomes invalid and needs to be updated.
+After normalization, every proof against the previous state of the accumulator becomes invalid and needs to be updated via the _catch-up tree_.

-This can be done either by the original sender of the proof (by updating their proof by syncing up their state of the accumulator), or by the recipient, if they stored "catch-up data" (see [optimizations](#optimizations) section below).

-Catch-up from one step behind the current state is useful because it allows avoiding re-trying when the proof is very fresh, but created just before the client has synced up to a new state of the accumulator.
+_Catch up tree_ is stored till the next normalization, in order to auto-update proofs that were created against the previous state of the forest.
+It is also used to immediately update item proofs that belong to the user (that are "watched").

 ## Definitions